OSU-NLP-Group/UGround/README.md

 - [Inference and Training Codes](https://github.com/boyugou/llava_uground/)

 <h3>Updates</h3>
-- 2024/11/04: Qwen2VL-based UGround-v1 has finished, with a even stronger SOTA results on ScreenSpot (85.9% Avg.).
-Qwen2VL-based UGround-v1.1 is coming.
+- 2024/11/04: Qwen2VL-based UGround-v1 has finished, with a even stronger SOTA result on ScreenSpot (85.9% Avg.).
+Qwen2VL-based UGround-v1.1 and all the codes are coming.

 - 2024/10/07: Preprint is arXived.
 Demo is live.
 Code coming soon.